 Four key benefits of online payroll software

-There are numerous payroll packages available.
-Some are designed to run on a single office PC, but these days the newer packages are capable of running online, using the cloud.
-There are significant advantages to this, such as:
+There are a variety of payroll packages to choose from.
+Some are designed to function on a single office PC, but newer packages now have the ability to run online via the cloud.
+There are numerous advantages to this, including:

 - Anytime, anywhere access

 All of your data could be gone if your computer crashes.
 Cloud-based online payroll solutions do not have this problem.
 Simply log in from a different computer and continue.

 - Multiple access